fkarg/fkarg.github.io/drafts/seven-habits.md

 # Content
 This will contain mostly bullet points taken from my notes.
-You should be fine with reading just the TLDR for each section, or skipping them altogether if you know roughly what the book is about.
+You should be fine with reading just the 'TLDR' for each section, or skipping them altogether if you know roughly what the book is about.
 [The review starts here](#review).

 ## Part One: Paradigms and Principles
 ### Introduction